hibaaaaaaaaaaa/BrushMagic/README.md

 ## Filters
-The `Filters.py` file contains the implementation of various filters provided in **MagicBrush**.
+The `Filters.py` file contains the implementation of various filters provided in **BrushMagic**.
 Here's a brief overview of each filter:

 - **Classic Monochrome** : This filter converts the image to grayscale and allows you to adjust the degree of intensity.
 - **Rainbow Radiance Filter** : Rainbow Radiance Filter intensifies colors in the image by applying a power factor to each color channel.